 Jasmine was interviewed and photographed by story ambassador Gabbie Follett at the Islamic Society of Boston Cultural Center in Roxbury.

-Her interview was then transcribed by Kelli Cleary, an Everyday Boston supporter, and edited for clarity and flow by Cara and Gabbie.
-Cara wrote the introductory text.
+Her interview was then transcribed by Kelli Cleary, an Everyday Boston supporter, and edited for length, clarity and flow by Cara, founder of EB, in partnership with Gabbie.
+Cara wrote the intro text.